Kathakali – Dance and Drama

 Elements of the art of Kathakali are discernible in the ancient ritual plays of Hindu temples and various dance form that is believed to have been gradually developed in Kerala from as early as the 2nd century until the end of the 16th century.

 The elements and aspects of Kathakali can be found in ancient Sanskrit texts such as the Natya Shastra.
-Maximum Indian classical dancers believe that Natyasastra is an authentic book of commandment and methodology of the dance which they represent or belongs to.
+Maximum Indian classical dancers believe that Natyasastra is an authentic book of commandment and methodology of the dance which they represent or belong to.
 But factually Natyassasta is a manuscript on dramaturgy.

 The text, states Natalia Lidova, describes the theory of Tandava dance (Shiva), the theory of rasa, or bhava, expression, gestures, acting techniques, basic steps, standing postures – all of which are part of Indian classical dances including Kathakali.